 As this course is being implemented progressively over time, prospective students who intend to apply for advanced standing should contact the faculty to seek advice on whether suitable units will be available for enrolment.

-Equip yourself with the specialist analytical skills required to tackle today's complex scientific, computational and modeling problems
+Equip yourself with the specialist analytical skills required to tackle today's complex scientific, computational and modelling problems.

 The Bachelor of Computing and Mathematical Sciences is New Zealand’s only computing and mathematical science degree taught over four years.
 That extra year gives you the